Skip to main content

 lsam kill_jobs

 The kill_jobs command terminates any running jobs.
-This command may be used when the LSAM is active or inactive; however, logging of a job killed occurs only when LSAM is active.
+You can use this command when the LSAM is active or inactive; however, logging of a job killed occurs only when LSAM is active.
 Once SAM receives the job status update from the LSAM, the Enterprise Manager displays the status "Failed: Killed by Sys Admin" for all killed jobs.
 If the LSAM is inactive when the job is killed, the job's status is updated when an LSAM is restarted.

 Syntax